arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 SELECT * FROM patients WHERE age < 20;
 ```
 *****

 --{{3}}--
-In the chat, let me know what you think the name of the table is in the first example query.
-(Insert ad libs here as answers come in as appropriate).

---{{3}}--
 To be extra clear, we end each query with a semicolon.
 This tells SQL you're done with a query.
 If you're working interactively with SQL, one query at a time, you can sometimes get away with not ending your query with a semicolon.
 Still, one of the things we're interested in doing in this webinar is instilling good practices from the start, so we encourage you to always end your queries with proper punctuation.